The Costs and Benefits of Long-Term CEO Contracts

 London School of Economics & Political Science (LSE)

-This paper uses a new data set of 4,619 US CEO employment agreements to study their contractual time horizon.
-Longer contracts offer protection against dismissals: turnover probability increases by 17% each year closer to expiration.
+This paper uses a new data set of 3,954 US CEO employment agreements to study their contractual time horizon.
+Longer contracts offer protection against dismissals: turnover probability increases by 12% each year closer to expiration.
 This should encourage CEOs to pursue long-term projects, and CEOs with more contractual time indeed invest more.
 However, because longer contracts make it harder to dismiss managers, they also impose less discipline.
-Consistent with this argument, CEOs under a shorter contractual horizon perform better in acquisitions, and CEOs with a longer contractual horizon receive more perquisites.
+Consistent with this argument, CEOs with a longer contractual horizon receive more salary increases.
 Overall, firm value does not differ across contract types.

 Keywords: Underinvestment, investment horizon, CEO contracts, mergers and acquisitions, CEO turnover